backdrop-contrib/views_bootstrap/README.md

 This module enables you to create components following the theme structure of the Bootstrap 3.x framework all within the configuration settings of the powerful Views module.

+IMPORTANT: If you are not using a bootstrap theme you must check "Include Bootstrap CSS & JS when used by Views" on the config page for this module.

 CONTENTS OF THIS FILE
 ---------------------